 Hello!
 I figured you might want to know something about the person who spends their free time making food, eating, and posting somewhat acceptable photos of said food on this blog!
-My name is Alexis and I am a 23 year old graduate student of Medical anthropology, with a focus on food.
+My name is Alexis and I am a 23 year old with a Masters in Medical Anthropology, with a focus on food/nutrition.

 Have you ever been hangry?
 Lord (and all of my friends & family) knows that I have!

 And when I turned 19, I decided to really do something about it.
 It all clicked when my mom called me one day after she had taken a nutrition class, which she decided to take up as one of my brothers had been having stomach issues.
 She explained processed foods, nutrient density, the problem with grains, importance of fat and other food related issues.
 At first I thought she was crazy (I mean, I am a 90s kid), but then I started thinking.

 I was in a biological anthropology class at the time, learning about human evolution; it all became clear.
 Of COURSE we aren’t adapted to this highly processed diet we have created for ourselves.
 Although we are a species with a high plasticity in diet, we may have hit our limits.
 Is my anthropologist showing? (then again, my logo was first a girl with an atlatl…)

 I could go into all that, forever, but I won’t… at least not just yet.